Rashid Al Dhaheri: 2025

 During the 2025 pre-season, Al Dhaheri raced in the Formula Regional Middle East Championship with Mumbai Falcons.

 For his main campaign, Al Dhaheri was promoted to the Formula Regional European Championship with Prema Racing, partnering his Italian F4 rivals Freddie Slater and Jack Beeton.

-GB3 Championship

-Alongside his 2025 FRECA season, Al Dhaheri wasset to contest selected rounds of the GB3 Championship with Chris Dittmann Racing, but eventually did not take part in any points.
+Alongside his European campaign, Al Dhaheri was set to contest selected rounds of the GB3 Championship with Chris Dittmann Racing, but eventually did not take part in any rounds.

+2026

+Al Dhaheri raced in the pre-season Formula Regional Middle East Trophy with R-ace GP.

 Formula One

 In March 2025, Al Dhaheri was announced to be joining the Mercedes Junior Team.